kaif0023/kaif0023/README.md

 - 🔭 I’m currently working on My Sql
 - 👯 I’m looking to collaborate on Python Core,Object-Oriented Programming,Data Science , Machine Learning and Deep Learning Projects
 - 🤔 I’m Currently Learning Machine Learning in Python
-- 💬 Ask me about Python Programming ,File Handling In Python, Data Science and Machine Learning
+- 💬 Ask me about Python Programming ,File Handling In Python, Data Science , Machine Learning, Tableu And Sql
 - 📫 How to reach me: mkaif6176@gmail.com
 </p>
 <p>Connect with me on :-